|Birthname||Bojaxhiu, Agnes Gonxha|

 |Astrology data||02°25' 18°37 Asc.
 24°16'|

-Born in what is now Macedonia, a nun and winner of the Nobel Peace Prize in 1979.
+Albanian-Indian Roman Catholic nun, missionary and winner of the Nobel Peace Prize in 1979, born in what is now Macedonia.
 Through her service of universal love as a nun and missionary, she devoted her life to the poor and sick.
-She decided to be a nun on 9/25/1928 and took the name of Teresa on 5/24/1931.
+She decided to be a nun on 25 September 1928 and took the name of Teresa on 24 May 1931.

 (She said her divine call to work among the poor had come in 1946 and she opened her first Calcutta slum school in 1949.)